pratyushdixit27/Question-Answering-System/README.md

 Characteristics of the factoid based QAS:
 The Question Answering System (QAS):

-tries to answer factoid based questions. provides concise facts about the question.
-For example, "where is Taj Mahal located?", “Who is the father of nation of India?”. is a web-based QAS. answer open-domain fact based questions. uses wikipedia and google search pages to extract concise answers.
+It tries to answer factoid based questions.

+It provides concise facts about the question.
+For example, "where is Taj Mahal located?", “Who is the father of nation of India?”.

-Block diagram of the system:
+It is a web-based QAS.

+answer open-domain fact based questions.

+uses wikipedia and google search pages to extract concise answers.

 Setup Instructions